 We measure and report on Scope 1 and Scope 2 greenhouse gas emissions in line with the National Greenhouse and Energy Reporting Scheme (NGERS) requirements.
 NGERS requires companies to report annually each October.
-As such, metrics, including greenhouse gas metrics, will be included in our 2021 Sustainability Report, expected to be released in September 2021.
+As such, metrics, including greenhouse gas metrics, are included in our 2021 Sustainability Report.